I knew there must be a correlation between physical and emotional health and self doubt.

 Dr. Thail goes on to write, “Over time, self doubt can lead to problems with anxiety and depression, physical ailments like weight gain, high blood pressure, chronic fatigue and increased mortality.”

-All of this instilled in us by those who care for us the most.
+All of this instilled in us by those who seemingly care for us the most.

-Instead of listening to those who tell you what you can’t do, listen to God who is more than willing to tell you what you can do.
+Instead of listening to those who tell you what you can’t do, listen to those who are more than willing to tell you what you can do.

-In fact, it is His will for you to achieve.
+In fact, listen to those who want you to achieve.

 You are capable of “beyond belief” levels of achievement.